 4. Lotta hype, not a lotta efficiency: Replacement windows

-But remember: most of the air and heat inside a structure enters and leaves through the ceiling and the floor.
+But remember most of the air and heat inside a structure enters and leaves through the ceiling and the floor.
 That’s why it makes more sense to air seal and insulate at the top and bottom of your living space before bothering to do it anywhere else.
-With the exception of skylights, windows live on the side of your home, not the top or bottom.
+Except for skylights, windows live on the side of your home, not the top or bottom.

 Therefore, energy savings from replacement windows isn’t very significant.
 Even if you drop thousands on windows with great specs, you might not notice any efficiency improvements.